gcallah/JohnGray/papers/callahan.md

 "For Hobbes, the goal of political philosophy is not to come up with an apology for any particular political regime.
 It is instead to understand the universal and permanent human needs that political institutions of all sorts exist to meet...
 The contrast with Rawls's political liberalism could hardly be starker...
-Rawls takes as his point of departure... the institutions common among American East Coast liberal academics" (1997, p.
+Rawls takes as his point of departure... the intuitions common among American East Coast liberal academics" (1997, p.
 53).

 In the end, Gray notes, "The most striking feature of Rawls's political liberalism is its utter political emptiness" (1997, p.
 54).